wewantthefunk/viper-mf/README.md

 #### The first 6 characters of a line in a COBOL program

-The first six characters are ignored.
+The first six characters of COBOL source code lines are ignored.
 The seventh character is reserved for the comment indicator of asterisk (*).

 #### Whitespace in the COBOL program